GET RECORDS MANAGEMENT TRAINING

 Forms should be sent so that they can be received at least one day in advance of the class.
 Seating is on a first- come, first-serve basis.

 If a class you select is full, you will be contacted to reschedule for the next available date.
-No registration confirmations will be sent.
-Questions about this training can be directed to the program's Records Management Officer Statewide at 225.925.7552 or a Records Analyst at 225.925.4955 or 225.362.5181.
+A registration confirmations will be sent with instructions on how to download class handouts.
+Questions about this training can be directed to the program's a records analysts at 225.925.4955 or 225.362.5181.

 All Baton Rouge classes will be held at: